wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 ### User stores

 If you have created secondary user stores in the previous WSO2 IS version, copy the content in the `<OLD_IS_HOME>/repository/deployment/server/userstores` folder to the `<NEW_IS_HOME>/repository/deployment/server/userstores` folder.

+!!! note
+    If you are migrating from a version prior to IS 5.5.0, you need to make the following changes in the `<NEW_IS_HOME>/migration-resources/migration-config.yaml` file.
+See Step 2 for instructions for downloading migration resources

+    - Remove all `UserStorePasswordMigrators` from versions above your old IS version.

+    ```
+    name: "UserStorePasswordMigrator"
+    order: 5
+    parameters:
+      schema: "identity"
+    ```

+    - Change the `currentEncryptionAlgorithm` to `“RSA”` in `EncryptionAdminFlowMigrator` of version 5.11.0

+    ```
+    name: "EncryptionAdminFlowMigrator"
+    order: 1
+    parameters:
+      currentEncryptionAlgorithm: "RSA"
+      migratedEncryptionAlgorithm: "AES/GCM/NoPadding"
+      schema: "identity"
+    ```

 ### Webapps